01mf02/jq-lang-spec/values.typ

 In this subsection, we specify the functions and operations that a value type must implement.
+Their concrete definitions for JSON values are given in @json.

 For the value type $cal(V)$, there must be a type of numbers and a type of strings, such that for any number $n$, $n$ is a value, and